faizaanalibaig/Fifa_20_clustering./HLD.md

 Task 3: Answering Key Questions
 - In this task, we address specific questions:
   1. Ranking Countries: We prepare a ranked list of the top 10 countries with the most football players, shedding light on which nations produce the most footballers at this level.
-  2. Performance vs. Age: We analysed the relationship between a player's age and their overall performance.
+  2. Performance vs. Age: We analyzed the relationship between a player's age and their overall performance.
 Our goal is to identify the age at which a player typically stops improving.
-  3.Highest-Paid Offensive Players: We investigate which type of offensive players, including strikers, right-wingers, and left-wingers, tend to receive the highest average pay based on their team position.
+  3. Highest-Paid Offensive Players: We investigate which type of offensive players, including strikers, right-wingers, and left-wingers, tend to receive the highest average pay based on their team position.

 Insights from Data Analysis:

 Age: The majority of players are between 20 and 25 years old, with a decline in numbers after 35.
-Height: Most players' heights fall within the range of 170 to 190 centimetres.
+Height: Most players' heights fall within the range of 170 to 190 centimeters.
 Weight: Player weights are primarily distributed between 65 to 85 kilograms, with the highest concentration at 70 kilograms.
 Overall Performance: The overall performance of most players is between 60 and 75 out of 99, with some exceptional players scoring above 90.
 Potential: Player potential is distributed between 65 and 80, with a few players having potential ratings above 90.